domaindrivendev/Swashbuckle.WebApi/README.md

 **\*Swashbuckle 5.0**

 Swashbuckle 5.0 makes the transition to Swagger 2.0.
-The 2.0 schema is significantly different to it's predecessor - 1.2 and, as a result, the Swashbuckle config interface has undergone yet another overall.
-Checkout the [transition guide](#transitioning-to-swashbuckle-40) if you're upgrading from a prior version.
+The 2.0 schema is significantly different to it's predecessor - 1.2 and, as a result, the Swashbuckle config interface has undergone yet another overhaul.
+Checkout the [transition guide](#transitioning-to-swashbuckle-50) if you're upgrading from a prior version.

 ## Getting Started ##

 There are currently two Nuget packages - the Core library (Swashbuckle.Core) and a convenience package (Swashbuckle) that provides automatic bootstrapping.
 The latter is only applicable to regular IIS hosted WepApi's.
-For all other hosting environments, you should just install the Core library and then follow the instructions below to manually enable the Swagger routes.
+For all other hosting environments, you should only install the Core library and then follow the instructions below to manually enable the Swagger routes.

-Once installed and enabled, you should be able to browse the following Swagger docs and UI endpoints:
+Once installed and enabled, you should be able to browse the following Swagger docs and UI endpoints respectively:

 ***\<your-root-url\>/swagger/docs/1.0***